-The discovery of the small and beautiful valley between Pine and Payson was documented in 1877 by David Gowan, a prospector who stumbled across the bridge as he was chased by Apaches.
-Gowan hid for two nights and three days in one of several caves that dot the inside of the bridge.
+The discovery of the small and beautiful valley between Pine and Payson was documented in 1877 by David Gowan, a prospector who stumbled across the bridge as Apaches chased him.
+Gowan hid for two nights and three days in one of several caves that dot the bridge's inside.
 On the third day, he left the cave to explore the tunnel and green valley surrounding it.
 Gowan then claimed squatter's rights.

 In 1898 he persuaded his nephew, David Gowan Goodfellow, to bring his family over from Scotland and settle the land permanently.
-After a week of difficult travel from Flagstaff, the Goodfellows arrived at the edge of the mountain and lowered their possessions down the 500 foot slopes into the valley by ropes and burros.
+After a week of difficult travel from Flagstaff, the Goodfellows arrived at the edge of the mountain.
+They lowered their possessions down the 500-foot slopes into the valley by ropes and burros.

 Today, visitors can stand on top of the bridge or hike down below to capture the true size and beauty of this geologic wonder.
 Geology of the Bridge According to state geologists, the formation of Tonto Natural Bridge went through several stages of development.

 Precipitation began seeping underground through fractures and weak points in the rock, resulting in limestone aquifers.
-Springs emerged as a result of these aquifers, carrying the dissolved limestone and depositing calcium carbonate to form a travertine dam.
-The waters of Pine Creek then eroded through the travertine and formed the Natural Bridge.
+Springs emerged from these aquifers, carrying the dissolved limestone and depositing calcium carbonate to form a travertine dam.
+The waters of Pine Creek then eroded through the travertine and created the Natural Bridge.
 Trails Please carry drinking water while hiking trails.
 All park trails descend into Pine Canyon and are steep and strenuous.

 Ana Mae Trail

-A quick and easy 500ft long dirt switchback trail that leads down to the canyon bottom and connects with Pine Creek Trail which at the point becomes an easy undeveloped boulder hop either downstream towards the natural bridge or upstream to the start of the PC TH.
+A quick and easy 500ft long dirt switchback trail leads down to the canyon bottom and connects with Pine Creek Trail, which becomes an easy undeveloped boulder hop either downstream towards the natural bridge or upstream to the start of the PC TH.

 Pine Creek Trail